rahulkohli78/nvs-tools/README.md

 The diagnostic compares visitor expenditure shares within destination-type peer groups using expenditure-weighted benchmarks.

-Differences of ±0.5 percentage points or less are treated as broadly at benchmark.
+Differences of 0.5 percentage points or less in absolute terms are treated as broadly at benchmark.

 The analysis is based on a single year of data and should be interpreted as a directional diagnostic rather than a definitive forecast or policy recommendation.

 ## Intellectual property

 This repository contains an original analytical framework, benchmarking methodology, interpretation, visual design and interactive implementation developed by Rahul Kohli.

-The underlying Tourism Research Australia National Visitor Survey (NVS) data remains the property of Tourism Research Australia.

 © 2026 Rahul Kohli.
 All rights reserved in relation to the original analytical framework, written content, visual presentation and source code.